Aadhav-VijayaSaravanan/Cisco/README.md

 # Cisco
-"Cisco" is a Python script that converts input words to ASCII binary, swaps letter cases, and counts words.
+**Cisco** is a Python script that converts input words to ASCII binary, swaps letter cases, and counts words.

 ## About